 92. And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation;

-See statement in Section 4.4 (Regulatory and industry compliance) - Disclosure Requirements - last paragraph of page 124.
+See statement in Section 4.4 (Regulatory and industry compliance) - Disclosure Requirements - penultimate paragraph.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale